 The products that we make and the knowledge that we share about rongoā is passed down through whakapapa.
 When you hold a product of ours in your hand, we want you to know where it came from, what's in it and how it came about.

-In 2020 we became a registered charitable organisation operating as a not-for-profit business.
+In 2020 we became a registered charitable organisation operating as a not-for-profit social enterprise.